In today’s noisy world, choosing what to care about is important.

 What can we do about it now?

-Everyone knows and does everything differently.
+Everyone does everything differently.

 2. Was he fair?
 Am I being fair?

 I call her every weekend but she never shows up.
 It is not fair.
 My parents turned my room into a storage, it is not fair.
 I was fired, it is not fair.
-Why did not they manage their workforce better?
+Why did they not manage their workforce better?

 The idea of fairness is subjective.
 Everything does not have a fair or an unfair dimension.
 Some things are situational.